-Summer Term 2023 course registration is now open.
+Summer 2024 course registration is now closed.

 For the May, June, July Terms (4-weeks each):